Cordele, Georgia: Arts and culture

-Cordele hosts an annual Watermelon Festival each June.
+Cordele hosts an annual Watermelon Festival.

-Museums and other points of interest

-In 1968 a Titan I missile was erected by the Rotary Club of Cordele at the intersection of I-75 and U.S. 280 East.
+In 1968, a Titan I missile was erected in Cordele.

 Sports

-Cordele is home to Cordele Motor Speedway formerly known as Crisp Motorsports Park, a 3/8-mile asphalt oval.
-It is home to the race series known as Speed Fest, which is sanctioned by the UARA National Tour.
+Cordele Motor Speedway is a 3/8-mile asphalt oval racetrack.
+Race series include Speed Fest, sanctioned by the SRL Southwest Tour.
 The series features four 125-lap races for the UARA National Tour.
-The track also hosts the World Crown 300 for UARA.
+The track hosts the World Crown 300 for UARA.

+Government

+Five citizens of Cordele are elected to serve as the city commissioners.
+John Wiggins is chairman.

+In the Georgia State Senate, Cordele is represented by Senator Carden Summers.

+In the Georgia House of Representatives, Cordele is represented by Representative Noel Williams Jr.

+In the United States House of Representatives, the Cordele is represented by Representative Sanford Bishop.

 Education

 Crisp County School District

-The Crisp County School District holds pre-school to grade twelve, and consists of four elementary schools, a middle school, and a high school.
-The district has 266 full-time teachers and over 4,337 students.
+Schools in Cordele are administered by the Crisp County School District and include: